-We recommend you take around \$600 onto the mountain in small denominations to tip the local team, plus the summit bonus.
+We recommend you take \$700+ onto the mountain in small denominations to tip the local team, including the summit bonus, plus the additional if you have hired a private porter.
 You'll also need to take about \$200 for any extras along the way, satellite phone calls etc.